A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 The climate in Boston is more humid and subtropical, compared to a warm summer continental/hemiboreal climate in Montreal with no dry season.
 Average monthly temperatures range about 10 degrees Fahrenheit less in Boston, as well.

-The cost of living in Montreal is 15 percent higher than the national average in Canada, while the cost of living in Boston is 50 percent higher than the national average in the U.S.
+The cost of living in Montreal is 15 percent higher than the national average in Canada, while the cost of living in Boston is almost 50 percent higher than the national average in the U.S.

 Pittsburgh vs. Hamilton

 These cities also have similar terrains.
-With a variety of treacherous hills located in Pittsburgh, Hamilton is also known for the “Hamilton Mountain,” is a massive vertical wall of shale, sandstone, and limestone that spans southern Ontario from New York to the Wisconsin/Illinois border, and it’s even regarded as the world's longest escarpments.
+With a variety of treacherous hills located in Pittsburgh, Hamilton is also known for the “Hamilton Mountain,” which is a massive vertical wall of shale, sandstone, and limestone that spans southern Ontario from New York to the Wisconsin/Illinois border, and it’s even regarded as the world's longest escarpments.

 And while employers in Pittsburgh may pay less than they do in Hamilton, Pittsburgh’s cost of living is still 17 percent lower than in Hamilton!